jdesocio21/jdesocio21/README.md

 - 🔭 I’m currently working on transitioning from a Civil Engineering Career to Data Science!
 - 🌱 I’m currently learning Data Science to conduct Market analysis
 - 👯 I’m looking to collaborate on Market Research Projects and Start-Ups!
-- 💬 Ask me about: Football or Skiing, Guitar, The Stock Market and Options, Cryptocurrency, Computer Science and Data Science!
+- 💬 Ask me about: Football or Skiing, Guitar, the U.S. Stock Market and Options, Cryptocurrency, Computer Science and Data Science!
 - 📫 How to reach me:
       - LinkedIn: https://www.linkedin.com/in/jamesdesocio/